Nette Database

 .

-However, a more convenient method is to use application
+However, a more convenient method is offered by application

 database: